 You can look up GMAT, LSAT, MCAT and GRE test scores and compare them between schools.
 You also can see how deans rate the schools in terms of academic excellence, which may matter to job recruiters.

 The data in the ranking tables now allow you to compare medical, law, engineering, business,education and nursing schools on many key characteristics, which will almost certainly open up further lines of investigation in your graduate school search.

-Someone interested in law, for example, can examine how successful the schools are at preparing graduates for the bar exam or how likely students are to get a job after graduation.
+Someone interested in law, for example, can examine how successfully schools prepare graduates for the bar exam or how likely students are to get a job after graduation.
 Applicants to MBA programs can see how diplomas from various schools will affect their earning power.
-Future engineers can get a sense from a school's research expenditures of how cutting-edge their experience there might be.
+Future engineers can get a sense from a school's research expenditures of how cutting-edge an experience there might be.
 You might even discover possible choices that were not on your radar screen before.

-In addition to the five main professional disciplines ranked annually, we also periodically rank graduate programs in science, social sciences and humanities, health and many other areas based solely on the ratings of academic experts.
-For the 2015 edition, new peer assessment surveys were conducted and new rankings published for science PhD programs in biological sciences, chemistry, computer science, earth sciences, mathematics, physics and statistics, as well as key specialties associated with those disciplines.
+In addition to the six main professional disciplines we rank annually, we also periodically rank graduate programs in science, social sciences and humanities, health and many other areas based solely on the ratings of academic experts.

-Rankings can inform your thinking—but they won't hand you an easy answer.
+Rankings can inform your thinking – but they won't hand you an easy answer.
 The rankings should only be used as one tool in finding the right graduate school or program.
-You need to consider many non-rankings factors including cost, location, and course offerings.
+You need to consider many factors, including cost, location, job prospects and course offerings.

 The Best Graduate Schools rankings should not be used as the sole criteria in deciding where to go to graduate school.
 We urge you to use them wisely. —The Editors